ak-madda/MachineLearningRepo/README.md

 # MachineLearningRepo

-This is a test of machine leaening using music as example.
+This project is a test of machine leaening using music as example.